Top Banks in Ireland

 In 2016, the Danske Group’s total assets amounted to US$557 billion and operating profit reached US$3.16 billion.
 Danske Bank Ireland posted an operating income US$331 million.

-Citibank is the first foreign bank to open a branch in Ireland.
+Citibank is the first of foreign banks in Ireland to open branches there.
 It came into existence in 1965.
 The bank provides various banking products and services, such as investment and trade services, custody and trustee services, fund administration, cash management, wealth management, corporate financing, and other financial services.

 Dublin hosts a Citi Service Centre, one of four in the EMEA region that services businesses in more than 52 countries.
 Citibank Europe PLC is an Irish-regulated bank headquartered in Dublin and offers a diversified product base covering 20 global and regional financial products.
 The bank operates branches in Poland, the Czech Republic, Hungary, Slovakia, Romania, and Bulgaria.